 The Family Education Rights and Privacy Act of 1974 as amended entitle students to review "official records, files, and data directly related" to the students which the university maintains.
 Students may also request a hearing regarding any alleged "inaccurate, misleading, or inappropriate" information.
 In most circumstances, the university will not release information from student’s records to third parties without their consent.
-An interpretation of the law is printed below, and copies of it are available in the Registration and Records Office, Room 101, Student Services Center.
+An interpretation of the law is printed below, and copies of it are available in the Office of the Registrar, Room 101 SSC.

 The following basic FERPA rules should be followed by UWSP faculty and staff:

 FERPA recognizes a person enrolled in post-secondary education as a "student" and provides that individual certain rights, regardless of age.
 Therefore, a parent does not have an inherent right to access his/her student's education records.

 Faculty and staff may have access to education records for the sole purpose of performing their jobs professionally and responsibly.
 They have a responsibility to protect the confidentiality of education records in their possession, regardless of the medium in which the records are presented.

 - The same requirements and responsibilities for a school official also exists for student workers.